maintenance - including

 If they're really stiff, and normal string tension doesn't take the play out of the gear, that is: there is slop in the function of the machines and they aren't behaving as they should, and they look bad and seem encrusted, it's time to do the big 100,000 mile overhaul.
 It's a step in the right direction, and it won't take long.

-Take the gears off the mandolin and remove all the cogs
+gears off the mandolin and remove all the cogs and posts.

 2) Clean the face of the cog that actually contacts the plate, and of course clean the plate too.
 Use an old toothbrush, a bunch of Q-Tips, paper towel, and patience.
 Several cleaning agents come to mind, naphtha (lighter fluid) being near the top of the list.
 Naphtha will dissolve the petro-derived plaque that creates quite a drag on the gear parts that should be able to make normal contact and slide smoothly.
 Get rid of it.
 You want everything clean and smooth, if not quite shiny.

 Naphtha won't hurt the finish or the buttons.
 Or you, as it's not particularly toxic.
 It's sold as lighter fluid, but it's much cheaper at paint and hardware stores.
 It cuts the nasty stuff, wipes dry and leaves almost nothing behind, and what does get left behind, if you're worried about it (I'm not), can be cleaned with a typical water-based household cleaning agent, although it's not essential.
 I'm not sure what you'd find in your local store or under your kitchen sink, but Simple Green or 409 are two very good products.

 Get the metal completely crust-free, then polish these surfaces with a good metal polish such as Flitz or Simichrome, if you wish.
 It's most important to simply get the surfaces clean and smooth.

 Once the cogs and shafts are clean and dry and shined up, they'll slip right back together.

 |3) Clean the ends of the posts and the holes